Grades 6 - 8 Overview

 Mass Preparation: Twice a year each grade will have a session in which they learn about the Mass by planning a Mass.
 They will study the readings, write the petitions, and help design the homily.
 For these Masses they can also get involved with the music if they have musical skills.

 Service Projects: Service is an important part of our faith.
 It is one of the main ways of growing in faith, thus we have designed our Edge program to include service.
-One service project is to help with the collaborative Food Pantry which is being directed by Michael Cody.
-Michael Cody used to be a teacher at Coyle/Cassidy.
-After Coyle/Cassidy closed he taught at Connolly High School for a year, and retired in June.
+One service project is to help with the Collaborative Food Pantry which is being directed by Michael Cody, a former teacher at Coyle/Cassidy who has since retired.
 At Coyle/Cassidy he founded and directed a monthly food pantry, and will continue to do so at Taunton Catholic North.
 The Pantry is on the final Saturday of the month.
 Initially, it will still be called"Coyle/Cassidy Food Pantry at St. Anthony Church'' because the name is recognized by people in the area.
-Twice a year a grade will help with the pantry.
+Twice a year each grade will help with the pantry.
 Their class on the Sunday before the Food Pantry will be held at St. Anthony and then on the following Saturday from 8:30am to 11am they will help to distribute the food bags.
 We invite parents to get involved in the food pantry as well.
 Because of the pandemic the food pantry is drive-through.
 Bags are brought to the cars.
 The actual distribution is from 9am to 11am.

 Living Stations: We are going to have grades 7 & 8 sponsor the Living Stations at St. Jude at 3pm on Good Friday.
-They will prepare for the Living Stations during their regular class time the week before
+They will prepare for the Living Stations during their regular class time the week before.

 Parent Volunteers: In order to have an effective and dynamic Junior High Youth Ministry program, we will need parent volunteers to form a support staff for Youth Ministry Activities.
 We will send out a survey via FlockNotes so that parents can sign-up.
 Parents will need to go through the diocesan Safe Environment training program.
 You can do most of the process on-line at fallriver.cmgconnect.org